 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

-6-131.01 - Appointment of superintendent as receiver; award of property, fees and costs
+6-131.01 - Appointment of deputy director as receiver; award of property, fees and costs

 6-131.01.
-Appointment of superintendent as receiver; award of property, fees and costs
+Appointment of deputy director as receiver; award of property, fees and costs

-A. The superintendent may be appointed as a receiver of a financial institution or enterprise under his supervision.
-No bond is required of the superintendent for acting as a receiver.
+A. The deputy director may be appointed as a receiver of a financial institution or enterprise under the deputy director's supervision.
+No bond is required of the deputy director for acting as a receiver.

-C. The superintendent shall maintain a complete accounting of each receivership in which he is appointed as receiver.
+C. The deputy director shall maintain a complete accounting of each receivership in which the deputy director is appointed as receiver.